fredotran/traffic-sign-detector-yolov4/README.md

 (Again) needlessly to tell you to replace `CONFIG_NAME` and `WEIGHTS_NAME` by the **own** names you gave to these files ([more infos here](https://github.com/AlexeyAB/darknet#custom-object-detection)).

-Using the weights provided in this repository, the model achieved an **accuracy of 94.98%** on classification and detection of the 4 classes.
+Using the weights provided in this repository, the model achieved an **accuracy mAp @0.5 of 95.13%** on classification and detection of the 4 different classes.

 ---